Louisville Truck Accident Lawyer

 - Oversized load

 It is up to truck drivers and trucking companies to regularly inspect and maintain their vehicles.
 Failing to do so is negligence and can cause serious harm to others on the roadway.
+Truck accidents caused by equipment failures and negligent fleet maintenance point to the liability of the trucking company.
+In other truck accident cases, truck drivers can be held liable.
+Examples include the following acts of negligence:

 - Violating hours of service rules